Save Otero Mesa

 Now, we’re calling on the Obama administration to designate Otero Mesa as a national monument — a step that would allow us to continue to enjoy the mesa for hunting, hiking, and other activities, but that would protect the land from being scarred by mining and drilling.

 With its thousands of petrogylphs and archeological sites dating back more than 500 years, Otero Mesa is a window into New Mexico’s history.
 Otero Mesa boasts the largest and wildest grassland left on public lands in America and a herd of pronghorn antelope.
 Among the 1,000 species of native wildlife, you can find prairie dog villages, mule deer, Aplomado falcons and more than 345 of the world’s 1,500 cacti species.

 Protecting the mesa is also critical to our water supply.
-It’s located above the Salt Basin Aquifer, possibly the largest untapped freshwater aquifer left in New Mexico.
+It’s located above the Salt Basin Aquifer.
 Drilling and mining would threaten both the wildlife and the water quality.

 With your help, we can win